wyue-redhat/test1/README.md

-This is a simple java web app with only one JSP page displaying records from mysql database.
+This is a simple java web app with only one JSP page displaying some record from mysql db.